 The Family Tree was founded as a non-profit agency in 1979, thanks to the vision and volunteers of Junior League of Lafayette.
 The initial goal was to strengthen families in order to build a stronger community and we’ve done just that – and more.

 The Aging Summit will provide tools, guidance, support and actionable steps to lessen frustrations and improve efficiency in the caregiving role for medical and familial persons and for the aging individual.
-The speaker will guide attendees skillfully through the challenging experience of eldercare and share personally developed tools, identified resources, and showcase organized plans as various eldercare scenarios so that they can better understand aging and how the social, mental, and physical changes will develop.
-Upon completion of this period of instruction, each participant will better understand aging and how social, mental, and physical changes will develop so that they can better prepare themselves and others on how to manage the final stages of life.
+The speaker will guide attendees skillfully through the challenging experience of eldercare and share personally developed tools, identified resources, and showcase organized plans as various eldercare scenarios so that they can better understand the stressors, struggles, and everyday difficulties both in the early and late stages of aging.
+Upon completion of this period of instruction, each participant will better understand how to be an advocate for the aging individual and better prepare themselves on how to manage the final stages of life.

 Sunday, August 25, 2019 from 1pm-4pm – Doors open at noon

-1 National Speaker – 3 Panelists – 20 Vendors
+1 National Speaker – 3 Local Panelists – 20+ Regional Vendors

-Complementary Parking in the Olivier Parking Tower and Light Refreshments
+Complimentary Parking in the Olivier Parking Tower and Earl K. Long Parking Lot